weezurd/note/programming/README.md

 - Blog:
   - [sobyte.net](https://www.sobyte.net/post/2022-10/linux-net-snd-rcv/): journey of network packet.
 Kept forgetting about this good site lol
 - Website:
-  - [Linux Advanced Routing & Traffic Control HOWTO](https://lartc.org/howto): linux has very advanced Routing, filtering and traffic shaping options.
+  - [Linux Advanced Routing & Traffic Control HOWTO](https://lartc.org/howto): linux has very advanced routing, filtering and traffic shaping options.
 This site attempts to document how to configure and use these features.
 ---
 **Hardware & Emulation**
 - Blog: